 Wage and Hour Matters

-The FLSA attorneys at Florin Gray Bouzas Owens, LLC are committed to ensuring that Florida employees are paid legally and that employers follow Federal and State wage and hour, overtime and minimum wage laws.
+The FLSA attorneys at Florin Gray Bouzas Owens are committed to ensuring that Florida employees are paid legally and that employers follow Federal and State wage and hour, overtime and minimum wage laws.

 Among the variety of wage and hour matters that we handle, these are the most common: